KieranCoppins/Decision-Tree-Package/README.md

 ### Download by Name
 To download by name requires a bit of setup.
 Effectively, I am going to be re-iterating is from this [forum post](https://forum.unity.com/threads/using-github-packages-registry-with-unity-package-manager.861076/) from step 4.

 - First, you need to [log in to the git registry using a personal access token (PAK)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-with-a-personal-access-token).
-This requires npm to be installed.
-You can do this by running the command: `npm login --scope=@<your-github-username> --registry=https://npm.pkg.github.com` and entering your gitbub username, PAK for password, and your email.
+This requires npm to be installed and make sure your PAK has `packages:read` permissions.
+You can do this by running the command: `npm login --scope=@<your-github-username> --registry=https://npm.pkg.github.com` and entering your github username, PAK for password, and your email.

 - Next, you will need to do what is discussed [here](https://forum.unity.com/threads/npm-registry-authentication.836308/).
 This access token should then get placed into the `.npmrc` file inside your user's root (For Windows this would be `C:/Users/<user>/.npmrc`).
 Then inside this same user root location you need to create a `.upmconfig.toml`.
 The contents of this file should be:
     ```